Barnwell: The 233 players who could win NFL MVP in 2019

 We actually can't rule out any quarterback with NFL eligibility, thanks to Kurt Warner's stunning MVP season in 1999.
 Think about how unlikely of an MVP candidate Warner was before that season began.
 He was a Northern Iowa product and NFL Europe veteran with 11 career pro passes to his name by age 28.
 Most NFL hopefuls who haven't taken meaningful snaps by that age are selling insurance.

 Furthermore, Warner was the backup quarterback on a team whose offense had finished 24th of 30 teams in points scored the previous season.
-Sure, the Rams had added weapons by trading for Marshall Faulk and drafting Torry Holt to play alongside Isaac Bruce, but no one expected the Rams offense to blow away the league with Trent Green at quarterback, and even those modest expectations collapsed into the basement once Green tore his ACL and gave way to Warner.
+Sure, the Rams had added weapons by trading for Marshall Faulk and drafting Torry Holt to play alongside Isaac Bruce, but no one expected the Rams' offense to blow away the league with Trent Green at quarterback, and even those modest expectations collapsed into the basement once Green tore his ACL and gave way to Warner.

 Warner's campaign tells us that any quarterback lurking on an NFL roster -- and even a few guys who don't currently have jobs -- could conceivably win league MVP.
 To say otherwise is to ignore history, which means we can add a lot of candidates to our list: